 Skill Levels 🏅

 Beginners — Perfect!
-Small, rolling waves at patrolled Woorim; forgiving for learning to pop up, longboard rides, or boogie boarding.
+Small, rolling waves at patrolled Woorim are ideal for learning to pop up, catching whitewater, longboard rides, or boogie boarding.
+Soft mushy peaks and low-power waves build confidence without overwhelming you.
+Many first-timers and families start here — plenty of surf schools and board hire right at the beach.

 Local Surf Culture 🌴